Pension advance scams are particularly prevalent in the U.S. Variations on the theme are popular in other jurisdictions as well.

 Someone calls you out of the blue — or you see an online ad — offering you a generous upfront lump sum “advance” on your pension.
 What could go wrong?
 You’re getting older, but not old enough to access your pension.
 Or maybe you’re already getting your monthly pension allowance but need a large amount of cash right away.
 Be careful.
 Such calls may signal pension advance and release scams.

 Some callers may claim that you can withdraw pension funds early.
 Others may tell you that you can borrow on it.
-Some will call it a loan.
-Others will call it a cash advance or another positive-sounding euphemism.
+Some will call it a cash advance or another positive-sounding euphemism.
 Some may even claim to represent a government agency.
-No matter what they may tell you, it’s likely to be a scam.
+The one thing they probably won’t tell you is that it’s a loan.
+An unregulated high-interest loan.
+No matter what they may or may not tell you, however, it’s likely to be a scam.

 For the record, you can withdraw your money from a pension plan before maturation only under stringent and unusual conditions.
 Those depend, of course, on local regulations.
 One typical exception is if you have been diagnosed with a terminal disease.
-In certain jurisdictions, you can withdrawn cash from pensions but an extremely high tax will be levied on the amount.
+In certain jurisdictions, you can withdraw cash from pensions but an extremely high tax will be levied on the amount.
 That’s in order to discourage you from doing so.
-If you do fall for this sort of scam, you will not be excused from paying the tax.
+If you withdraw your money, however, you will not be excused from paying the tax.
 In that case, be prepared to lose even more money than the amount you withdraw.
+As the U.S. Federal Trade Commission (FTC) warns, the bottom line is that “unlike other types of cash advances or loans, taking out a pension advance means signing over money you need to live on.”

 How Early Pension Release and Pension Release Scams Work